fershad/fershad.com/src/writing/hosting-on-netlify-sanity.md

 title: Why I now run my website on Netlify and Sanity
 published: 2019/09/06
 archived: true
+archiveNote: >-
-archiveNote: This website is now hosted on Cloudflare Pages, and I've recently moved all my content into markdown files.
+  This website is now hosted on Cloudflare Pages, and I've recently moved all my content into markdown files.
+permalink:  /writing/hosting-on-netlify-sanity/
+summary: >-
+  Recently I moved my entire website from Heroku to Netlify.
+The key driver was to remove the $7 monthly cost of running on Heroku's 'Hobby' plan.
+It's also allowed me able to make the website more performant without losing the ability to add and manage content.
+Oh, and I was also able to build this blog into the newly migrated website pretty quickly too!
 ---

 {% callout Archived%}